Interview Nicolas Pinard, Manager of the Factory Sport Games in Chazay

 - With the arrival of 2 other courts, what are you going to offer from now on?

-NP: Well, we're going to try to offer more activities, it's also worth trying to give padel, to find a teacher and to start these courses yes.
+NP: Well, we're going to try to offer more activities, it's also worth trying to give padel lessons, find a teacher and launch these lessons, yes.

 - In terms of training, are you going to try to hire a teacher?
 Because we know that in France it is very limited ...